Domino43/.github/CONTRIBUTING.md

 * Javascript only.
   * Typscript types are managed separately in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
-* No compiling, transpiling or build system - just plain, native JS.
+* No compiling, transpiling or build system in the primary codebase - just plain, native JS.
 * Coding style: [StandardJS](https://standardjs.com/).
 * ECMAScript modules with a CommonJS distribution.
 * Support Node.js >= v12.17.